dan-schel/train-disruptions/docs/database/writing-database-migrations.md

     deserialize(id: string, item: unknown): Crayon {
       const parsed = CrayonModel.schema.parse(item);
--

 -     const color = parsed.colour ?? parsed.color;
 -     if (color == null) {
--       throw new Error(`Expected either "colour" or "color" to be defined.`);
+-       throw new Error('Expected either "colour" or "color" to be defined.');
 -     }
--

 -     return new Crayon(id, color, parsed.usesLeft, parsed.drawings);
 +     return new Crayon(id, parsed.colour, parsed.usesLeft, parsed.drawings);
     }
   }
 ```

-The model class is back to it's original state, except that `color` is now `colour`.
+(Note that the model class is back to its original state, except that `color` is now `colour`.)

 ### Exceptions to the rule